National Schools Social Work Week

 Below are some interesting facts about social workers that we would like to share with everyone reading about National School Social Work Week.

-- Social workers use their skills to not only promote good mental health but also to help generational cycles of trauma.
+• Social workers use their skills to not only promote good mental health but also to help break generational cycles of trauma.

-- Social workers do what they do for the work, not because of the income.
+• Social workers do what they do for the work, not for the income.

-- Their jobs can go well beyond the typical 8-hour, 5-days a week, schedule.
+• Their jobs can extend well beyond the typical 8-hour, 5-day-a-week schedule.

 Observing National School Social Work Week